JosephPascual/JosephPascual.GitHub.io/projects/bandwidth-dashboard/README.md

 Multiple actions separated by `+` or `|` are summed (e.g., `Has patient called? + Bump PT` = 2 + 5 = **7 minutes**).
 This let team members write naturally while the system parsed accurately.

-![Apps Script showing the timeMap array with regex patterns and minute values](screenshots/timemap_app_script.png) *The keyword engine in Apps Script — regex patterns ordered longest-first to avoid partial matches, with case-insensitive flags and inline comments documenting edge cases like "Fascilitate."*
+![Apps Script showing the timeMap array with regex patterns and minute values](screenshots/timemap_app_script.png) *The keyword engine in Apps Script using regex patterns ordered longest-first to avoid partial matches, with case-insensitive flags and inline comments documenting edge cases and common typos like "Fascilitate."*

 ### Urgency Multipliers